Nikav7/EEG2speech/README.md

 The main GAN framework and the approach is directly inspired by [^1].

+The EEG features used to train the models have been extracted training Common Spatial Filters (CSP) in Python on imagined and attempted speech with splits train/val/test, keeping test out from filters' training.
+The final data used for training the GAN are just trials from imagined speech, passed with the filters mentioned above.

 ## Train

 The project is run in a Python venv with Python 3.11.9.
 CUDA V12.1.66 for parallel computing.